tiffany9056/IntelliCardiac/README.md

 <a href="https://www.youtube.com/watch?v=pIJTYQt0mTI&list=PLSQub-M9Idos0JTEIylqGn5x_ROq3BQcF" target="_blank">
   <img src="https://github.com/user-attachments/assets/da6ff659-6f2e-49ca-b586-1355a47608ec" width="600">
 </a>

-## User Warning!!!!!!!
-Please note: Our platform is not yet connected to the official doctors’ license database, so we are currently unable to verify the authenticity of doctors.
-We advise you not to upload highly private or sensitive data at this stage.
-In the future, we plan to continue improving the platform and aim to integrate with the doctors’ license database to help verify doctors and better protect patient data privacy.

-For now, you can use our guest account to log in and a test image to try out the platform.

 ## Contributors:
 Ting Yu Tsai, An Yu, Meghana Spurthi  Maadugundu, Ishrat Jahan Mohima, Umme Habiba Barsha, Mei-Hwa F. Chen, Ming-Ching Chang, Balakrishnan Prabhakaran